conradakunga/Blog/_posts/2024-12-19-customizing-object-equality-in-c-net.md

 }
 ```

-Here the compiler will compare the properties of the type and if they are all equal, then two classes with the same properties are equal.
+Here, the compiler will compare the properties of the type and if they are all equal, then two classes with the same properties are equal.

-The check
+The check:

 ```csharp
 Console.WriteLine(first == second);